-A key goal at Bay Hill Ranch is to manage soil erosion better.
-The two parts of this goal are to keep soil on the hills and to encourage vegetation in the riparian areas that will turn them into sponges that hold sediment and water instead of water flowing over bed rock in deep channels.
+A key goal at Bay Hill Ranch is to reduce ongoing soil erosion and improve the function of the watershed.
+The two parts of this goal are to keep soil on the hills and to encourage vegetation in the riparian areas that will turn them into sponges that hold sediment and water instead of water flowing over bedrock in deep channels.
 This land has seen some big changes since transitioning from Native American management to tillage, sheep and cattle grazing.
-We don’t have a lot of information but we can learn and get ideas by guessing at some of the changes.
+We can learn and get ideas by guessing at some of the changes.

 How Much Soil Has Been Lost?

 There are two primary sources of soil erosion on the ranch.
 They are channel erosion and surface erosion.